 Above: the sunset boat scene before restoration with disturbances caused by accidental damage in the upper left corner

 The majority of large naval battle scenes, dramatic seascapes and technical painting of ships require gentle and tailored cleaning to remove a build up of dirt and contaminants, which have gathered over the course of its life.
 This debris can sometimes contain toxic particles from soot and nicotine smoke, especially as these artworks come from areas where open fireplaces and indoor smoking were common.
 Over time these toxins can degrade the varnish layer and the paint, leading to weakness and loss.
-The varnish itself may also be causing discolouration, as historic varnishes are botanical and can perish and darken due to their organic decay, leaving the paint layer without sufficient protection.
+The varnish itself may also be causing discolouration, as historic varnishes can darken due to organic decay, leaving the paint layer without sufficient protection.
 But most obviously, they visually disturb the artwork and take away its impact continuously as decades pass by.

 Above: before and after a discoloured varnish removal by our conservators on a George Morland nautical scene of smugglers in a cove

 A painting which has muted tones or a light veil may be affected by mould growth or blanching from moisture damage.
 This also requires a varnish removal to clear away any active spores (preventing them from returning) and moisture which may cause deterioration to the paint layer.